Kasba (film)

 Kasba (English: The Town) is a 1991 Indian drama film written and directed by Kumar Shahani.
 It is based on the short story "In the Ravine" by the Russian playwright Anton Chekhov.
 The movie is an important work in the Indian Parallel Cinema movement which started in the early 1970s.
 It is one of the last films to be part of the movement as it died out by the early 1990s.

-Synopsis
+Plot

 The story centers on a small town entrepreneur named Maniram who makes a major profit by cheating people and selling them tainted food.
-His business is run by his daughter-in-law Tejo, who is married to Maniram's mentally challenged younger son.
-When Maniram's elder son comes back into town to get married, things start to go awry.
+His business is run by his daughter-in-law, Tejo, who is married to Maniram's mentally challenged younger son.
+Things go awry when Maniram's elder son comes back into town to get married.
 He runs away from his wife after their marriage night and ends up being arrested in Delhi.
-The police, with further investigation, start to crack down on Maniram's corrupt business, as all the while Tejo starts to become mad with power and greed.
+The police, with further investigation, start to crack down on Maniram's corrupt business, and all the while Tejo starts to become mad with power and greed.